FeatureToggleStudy/halfpipe-docs/content/performance/_index.md

 ### Docker Compose

-There is currently a limitation in Halfpipe that means docker images used for [`docker-compose`](/manifest#docker-compose) tasks are not cached.
+There is currently a limitation that means docker images used for [`docker-compose`](/manifest#docker-compose) tasks are not cached.
 We hope to fix this, but for now consider using a [`run`](/manifest#run) task when the task only requires starting one container.
+Alternatively look at the [`docker-decompose`](/experimental-features/#docker-decompose) feature.

 ### Run tasks in parallel